Akmal33/aplikasi-katering-akmal/README.md

 3. Click "New site from Git"
 4. Select your forked repository
 5. Set the build settings:
-   - Build command: `pip install -r requirements.txt`
+   - Build command: `pip install -r requirements.txt && pip install -r functions/requirements.txt`
    - Publish directory: `static`

+6. Set environment variables:
+   - Go to your site settings
+   - Navigate to "Build & deploy" > "Environment"
+   - Add `SUPABASE_URL` and `SUPABASE_KEY` as environment variables

-6. Click "Deploy site"
+7. Click "Deploy site"

 ### Deploy to Vercel
 1. Fork this repository to your GitHub account